Scale Invariance Breaking and Discrete Phase Invariance in Few-Body Problems: Conclusion

 In this paper, we have discussed several few-body examples that exhibit the breakdown of continuous scale invariance to discrete phase invariance.
 We have first revisited the one-body inverse-square-potential problem as a prototypical example of scale invariance breaking in quantum mechanics.
 We have shown that, when the coupling constant is in the intermediate window between the lower and upper critical values, continuous scale invariance can be broken to discrete phase invariance.
 In this case, discrete phase invariance manifests itself as circularly distributed simple poles on the Riemann surface of the S-matrix, where the S-matrix is a multivalued function of momentum.
 We have then applied this result to the two-dimensional two-body problem and one-dimensional three-body problem of nonidentical particles with codimension-two flux, both of which can be reduced to the one-body Aharonov-Bohm problem.
 In these example, we have shown that discrete phase invariance can be realized in two particular channels of partial wave.

 We note that the Aharonov-Bohm problem and its variants are merely examples that can be reduced to the inverse-square-potential problem in the intermediate window.
 It would be interesting to study other models as well.
-In particular, it would be important to investigate physical implications of simple poles on the higher Riemann sheets more closely.
+For instance, it would be worth investigating the possibility of realizing discrete phase invariance in the three-body problem of two heavy and one light fermions discussed in \cite{Nishida:2007mr}.
+Also, it would be important to investigate physical implications of simple poles on the higher Riemann sheets more closely.